firmread/natureOFcode/readme.md

 ### donate
-please consider donating to help me keep this repo updated in the future
+If you find this repo useful, please consider donating to help me keep it updated in the future

 <div class="header">